Sustainability & Local Culture in Cambodia

 Heading to Cambodia anytime soon?
 Other than checking out the must-see of Angkor Wat in Siem Reap be sure to get involved in a few grassroots movements focused on social & environmental issues.

-Yes, Cambodia’s countryside is filled with pagodas that date back to the 12th Century.
+Yes, Cambodia’s countryside is filled with pagodas.
 Yes, there are beautiful white sand beaches that dot the southern coast along the Gulf of Thailand.
 And yes, there are still wild jungles to explore in the mountains of Ratanakiri and Mondulkiri provinces.
 Go and get lost amongst these treasures but take some time to learn about what else is going on in this fascinating country.

 Of course one of your main stops will be in Siem Reap which hosted over 2 million visitors just last year!
 The growing number of tourists coming into the city has caused a major increase in hotels.
 With visitors staying in these rooms for only 2-3 nights, do you ever wonder where the remnants of soap go?
 That’s where Eco-Soap Bank steps in to recycle and sanitize excess soap then supply the new products and remote communities.